kebasyaty/dynfork/examples/indexing/README.md

 # app_name

-A simple example to start using.
+A simple example of how to set up indexing.

 ## Usage